catsout/wallpaper-engine-kde-plugin/README.md

 ### Note
 - Support **scene(2d)**,**video**,**web** types
 - Scene,mpv support require plugin lib, which need to be compiled
-The lib will be autodetected after install
+The lib will be autodetected after installed

 You need to choose your steam library directory(where *wallpaper engine* installed).
 Like `~/.local/share/Steam`